exasol/bucketfs-client/doc/user_guide/user_guide.md

 Please note that each of the passwords is base64-encoded.
 So before providing the passwords to BFSC please apply `echo <password> | base64 -d`.

+### Using TLS

+When your BucketFS server uses TLS (HTTPS), use protocol `bfss`.
+On the command line specify the bucket URL as `bfss://<host>:<port>/<path-in-bucket>`.
+When using a [configuration file](#configuration-file), add option `protocol = bfss` to the profile.

+If the BucketFS server uses a self-signed certificate or the certificate is not available in the Java truststore, the connection will fail during certificate validation.
+To solve this, store the certificate as a file and specify it with command line option `-c` / `--certificate` or with option `certificate` in the profile.

 ### Configuration File

 Besides specifying the complete URL on the command line you can use defaults for some parts of the URL.